caneignacio/caneignacio/README.md

 ![](files/ignacio-cane-data-logo.png)
 👋 **My name is Ignacio.
-I am a psychology major from Buenos Aires, Argentina.
-I have worked for more than 4 years as a Change Management consultant in IT projects, developing both strong communication and analytical skills.**
+I am a Psychology major from Buenos Aires, Argentina.
+I have extensive experience in Change Management for IT projects, where I developed both strong communication and analytical skills.**

 🔍 **Nowadays, I work with clients who need to analyze raw data, find useful insights, and communicate them effectively to other people.
 My services include:**
 - Data exploration, transformation and modelling.